Russians press assault on eastern Ukrainian city

 “Over the last day, the occupiers opened fire from all available kinds of weapons,” Haidai said Saturday on the Telegram messaging app.

 In Slovyansk, a major Donetsk city still under Ukrainian control, four people died when Russian forces fired cluster munitions late Friday, Mayor Vadym Lyakh said on Facebook.
-He said the neighborhoods that were hit did not contain any potential military targets.
+He said the neighborhoods that were hit didn’t contain any potential military targets.

-“We are taking all the necessary investigative measures to determine the specific people guilty of this terrible war crime,” Venediktova said.
+The leader of neighboring Belarus, a Russian ally, claimed Saturday that Ukraine fired missiles at military targets on Belarusian territory several days ago but all were intercepted by the air defense system.
+President Alexander Lukashenko described it as a provocation and noted that no Belarusian soldiers are fighting in Ukraine.
+There was no immediate response from the Ukrainian military.

+Belarus hosts Russian military units and was used as a staging ground for Russia’s invasion.
+Last week, just hours before Lukashenko was to meet with Russian President Vladimir Putin, Russian long-range bombers fired missiles on Ukraine from Belarusian airspace for the first time.

+Larissa Andruchenko said she was in the kitchen making tea at about 1 a.m. when a blast blew the doors open.
+At first she thought the propane gas tank had exploded, and called her husband to the kitchen.

+“And right then the lights went off and it was nightmare.
+The two of us are in the kitchen with glass flying, everything was flying,” she said.

 Ukrainian President Volodymyr Zelenskyy said three anti-ship missiles struck “an ordinary residential building, a nine-story building” housing about 160 people.
-The victims of Friday’s attack also included four members of a familystaying at a “typical” seaside campsite, he said.
+The victims of Friday’s attack also included four members of a family staying at a seaside campsite, he said.

-‘I emphasize: this is a deliberate direct Russian terror, and not some mistake or an accidental missile strike,” Zelenskyy said.
+‘I emphasize: This is deliberate direct Russian terror, and not some mistake or an accidental missile strike,” Zelenskyy said.

-The British Defense Ministry said Saturday that air-launched anti-ship missiles generally do not have precision accuracy against ground targets.
+The British Defense Ministry said Saturday that air-launched anti-ship missiles generally don’t have precision accuracy against ground targets.
 It said Russia likely was using such missiles because of a shortage of more accurate weapons.

 The Kremlin has repeatedly claimed that the Russian military is targeting fuel storage sites and military facilities, not residential areas, although missiles also recently hit an apartment building in Kyiv and a shopping mall in the central city of Kremenchuk.